Healthy Pumpkin Muffins

 Notes

-- We tested this with ½ cup of maple syrup and then with ¾ cup honey.
+- Want to make these lower in sugar?
+We tested this with ½ cup of maple syrup and then with ¾ cup honey.
 We liked the honey version much better, but if you want the muffins less sweet, feel free to reduce the sweetener to ½ cup.

 - Need this recipe to be gluten-free?
 You should be able to swap a gluten-free all purpose blend for the whole wheat pastry flour or try this tested and approved flourless pumpkin muffin recipe!